YarenHasan/ICT-Strypes---Python-Academy/The Complete Python Bootcamp From Zero to Hero in Python/Projects/Milestone Project 1/README.md

 Features:

-Two-player game mode (local multiplayer)
+Two-player game mode (local multiplayer).

-Console-based board display using a number pad layout
+Console-based board display using a number pad layout.

-Random player starter
+Random player starter.

-Input validation to prevent invalid or occupied positions
+Input validation to prevent invalid or occupied positions.

-Option to replay the game after each round
+Option to replay the game after each round.

 How to Play: